Lifestyle | Food Features

 The Takeaway

-If you are following the low FODMAP diet and want an energy bar, we have listed over 100 curated and vetted bars from which to choose.
-Almost 60 of them, including BelliWelli Bars, are lab tested and certified low FODMAP.
-As always, eat to your own tolerances.
 If you are stable and in your Challenge Phase, why not branch out and try something new?
-Whether you have a hankering for chocolate, something fruity, nutty, soft-baked, chewy, crunchy, whey-based, high-fiber or vegetable focused, there is a low FODMAP bar for you.
+Whether you have a hankering for chocolate, something fruity, nutty, soft-baked, chewy, crunchy, whey-based, or high-fiber there is a low FODMAP protein or low FODMAP energy bar for you.

 Do you have a favorite low FODMAP energy bar?
 Let us know below!